12 Free Seeds With Every Order

 Regional Maturation: late December

-Characteristics: large plants; green and purple phenotypes, with unusual aromas; mild high
+Characteristics: tall; green and purple phenotypes, with unusual aromas; centred high

-This strain is cultivated by various ethnic groups in the region, including the Lahu hilltribe.
-Its appearance and effect are markedly different from those of the Thai-Lao ganja genepool of Northeast Thailand.
-It seems to have many characteristics of Yunnanese indica var. chinensis.
+This landrace is cultivated by various ethnic groups in this highland border region, including the Lahu, a trans-border hilltribe living in northern Thailand, northern Laos, Burma and Yunnan.
+The appearance and effect of this strain are markedly different from those of the famous Thai-Lao ganja plants of the Mekong region of Northeast Thailand.

-Plants have large and resinous calyxes, with slightly denser bud formation than is usual for a Southeast Asian strain.
-There are two main phenotypes, namely green and purple.
-Green types often have a musky, citrus aroma, and purple-blue phenotypes typically have more mango-carrot scents.
+Calyxes are large and resinous, with denser bud formation than is usual for ganja cultigens.
+There are two phenotypes, namely green and purple.
+Green types often have a musky, citrus aroma, and purple-blue phenotypes can exhibit mango-carrot scents.

-This is a rare and little seen strain that is recommended to collectors and breeders.
+This is an unusual and rare landrace that is recommended to collectors and breeders.

 Convert to: $USD / €EUR